A Beginner’s Guide To Tree Planting In Canada

 Fresh air, physical activity and regular sleep patterns work wonders for your health.
 Campfires with your crew are a fun way to spend your days off.

 To sum it all up – Tree planting was a fantastic way to start our journey in Canada.
 The whole experience was an adventure and allowed us to network, get fit and earn some money.
-After tree planting, every other job feels like a walk in the park!
+After the tree planting experience, every other job feels like a walk in the park!
+Funny enough, Tim has made a full-on career as an arborist in Halifax.

 If you have any further questions, feel free to post a comment or send us a message via the contact form.